Los Angeles, CA +1 (213) 261-0385

 • Designed for health promotion and education.

-• Supports policy and laws that regulate or support healthy practices.
+• Supports policies and laws that regulate or support healthy practices.

-• Does not generally apply to workers, applies only to children, young people and families in the social context.
+• Does not generally apply to workers; it applies only to children, young people, and families in the social context.

 • Mainly looks at issues within the home and family context and not organisational issues.